- This article needs considerable restructuring, organization, GIFs, Audio and Video Demonstrations, and additional improved images.

 The more you’ve compressed the signal, the more gain needed to match previous volumes.

-Compressing Guitar, Vocals, and Drums
+How to Compress Guitar, Vocals, and Drums in GarageBand

 It’s very abstract and hard to put into words, but a fast attack time or over compression can literally squeeze the life out of the music, whether its vocals, guitar, drums, or bass.
+Here’s what that will sound and look like in audio/visual form.

 The part of the signal that normally is compressed due to a high threshold, strong ratio, and fast attack time is the same portion where the personality of the recording lies.